 Carnegie India offers one- to four-month internships to support the center’s activities in research, communications, and development.
 Interns are an integral part of Carnegie’s growing global network, which includes offices in Beijing, Beirut, Brussels, Moscow, New Delhi, and Washington.

 Internships are unpaid.
 Carnegie India is not able to provide information on possible external sources of funding or provide assistance for visa-related matters.
 Applicants are advised to check with their academic institutions for information about available sources of internship funding.

-We will only be accepting internships starting June 1.
+We will only be accepting internships starting from August 2018.
 We accept rolling applications.

 The application process is competitive.
 Applications will be judged on past academic performance, relevant academic study, and work experience.
 Only qualified applicants will be contacted for interviews.

 Please apply via the Carnegie Endowment website: https://carnegieendowment.applicantpro.com/jobs/732242.html.